genesiscommunitysuccess/docs/docs/getting-started/get-ready-to-develop/setup-wsl.md

 41e9aee4246c        aerospike/aerospike-server:3.15.1.4   "/entrypoint.sh asd"   6 seconds ago       Up 5 seconds        0.0.0.0:3000-3003->3000-3003/tcp   sweet_sinoussi
 ```

-By default the aerospike docker database only has the test namespace, so you will need to change the namespace in the genesis-system-definition.kts.
+By default, the Aerospike Docker database only has the **test** namespace, so you need to change the namespace in the file **genesis-system-definition.kts**.

 ## Running Postgres from Docker
-Running Postgres from docker is very similar to running Aerospike:
+Running Postgres from Docker is very similar to running Aerospike:

 ```
 docker run -tid -p 5432:5432 -e POSTGRES_PASSWORD=docker -e PGDATA=/tmp postgres:12.6-alpine -c shared_buffers=80MB -c max_connections=250
 ```

-This will download and run a postgres image for version 12.6; other versions are available, for more details [see here](https://hub.docker.com/_/postgres/).
-For version 10; change 12.6-alpine to 10.16-alpine.
+This downloads and runs a Postgres image for version 12.6.
+Other versions are available; for more details [see here](https://hub.docker.com/_/postgres/).
+For version 10, change `12.6-alpine` to `10.16-alpine`.

-To connect, now use this JDBC URL:
+To connect, use this JDBC URL:

 ```
 jdbc:postgresql://localhost:5432/?user=postgres&password=docker
 ```

 ## Copying files between Windows and WSL
-From WSL your Windows drives are available from /mnt/{drive letter here}:
+From WSL, your Windows drives are available from `/mnt/_drive letter_`:

 ```
 [root@LONPC24 mnt]# pwd